2022 EFL play-offs: Semi-finals

 The final table was confirmed after the final matchday on 7 May 2022, Bristol Rovers had already secured a play-off place and could still have finished 3rd and gained automatic promotion if they bettered Northampton Town's result in the last game of the season.
-Northampton Town and Bristol Rovers both won their games, which would have put both of them on 80 points with Northampton going up on goal difference, but due to Bristol Rovers winning their game 7–0, it put them both on a 22 goal difference, but Bristol Rovers had scored more goals than Northampton Town.
+Northampton Town and Bristol Rovers both won their games, putting both of them on 80 points with the promoted team decided on goal difference.
+Due to Bristol Rovers winning their game 7–0, it put them both on a +22 goal difference, but Bristol Rovers had scored more goals than Northampton Town (71–60).
 This meant that against all the odds at the time, Bristol Rovers were promoted and Northampton were condemned to the play-offs.
 Swindon Town beat Walsall in their game, and Mansfield Town drew to champions Forest Green Rovers, which was enough to qualify for the play-offs.
-It meant that Mansfield Town would play Northampton and Swindon Town would play Port Vale in the 1st legs, and vice versa in the 2nd legs.
+It meant that Mansfield Town played Northampton and Swindon Town played Port Vale in the 1st legs, and vice versa in the 2nd legs.